 Steps to apply

-We are very pleased that you are considering applying for our PhD Bioengineering programme and look forward to receiving your application.
-The PhD application process is outlined below:
+We are very pleased that you are considering applying for our PhD programme and look forward to receiving your application.
+How to start the PhD application process is outlined below:

 - Check the Imperial College entry requirements to ensure you meet the minimum entry criteria for research.

-- Visit the research and academic staff pages of the Bioengineering website to identify topics of interest and appropriate supervisors.
+- Visit the research and academic staff pages of the Aeronautics website to identify topics of interest and appropriate supervisors.

 - Contact your chosen supervisor(s) directly, to devise or discuss potential projects.